Company Email Explained: How to Get a Professional Email Address

 Good for: Getting started quickly if you already have hosting.

 The catch: Deliverability is often poor.
 Shared hosting servers frequently end up on spam blocklists because one bad user ruins the reputation for everyone.
 Storage is usually limited.
 The webmail interface is typically basic.
-And if your hosting goes down, your email goes down with it.
+And if your hosting goes down, your email usually goes down with it.

 4. Email forwarding only

 The simplest and cheapest option.
-A forwarder routes all email sent to [email protected] straight to your existing Gmail, Outlook, or any other inbox.
-There's no separate mailbox — it just redirects.
+A forwarder routes all email sent to you@yourdomain.com straight to your existing Gmail, Outlook, or any other inbox.
+There's no separate mailbox.
+It just redirects.

 Good for: Sole traders and freelancers who want a professional address on their business card but are happy reading and replying from their personal email.

 The catch: You can't send from your domain easily.
 Replies will come from your personal address unless you configure "send as" in Gmail (which has its own setup steps and limitations).
-There's no separate storage — everything lives in your personal inbox.
+There's no separate storage.
+Everything lives in your personal inbox.

 5. Dedicated mailbox hosting

-A full email mailbox on your domain — IMAP, SMTP, the works.
-You send and receive as [email protected].
+A full email mailbox on your domain (IMAP, SMTP, the works).
+You send and receive as you@yourdomain.com.
 Your email lives on dedicated mail servers built specifically for email, separate from your website hosting.

 Good for: Businesses that want proper email infrastructure without paying for a full office suite they don't need.